SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/google-source/g-suite-apps-audit-source.md

 ## Configuring a G Suite Apps Audit Source

 Once you've set up a Hosted Collector and have your credentials ready, you're all set to configure the Source.
 Each G Suite App must have its own source.
-Follow these steps for each G Suite App you wish to collect.
+For each G Suite App you wish to collect, follow the steps below.

 To configure a G Suite Apps Audit Source: